Wineville Chicken Coop murders: Imprisonment and execution

 Canadian police arrested Northcott and his mother on September 19, 1928.
-Due to errors in the extradition paperwork, they were not returned to Los Angeles until November 30, 1928.
+Because of errors in the extradition paperwork, they were not returned to Los Angeles until November 30, 1928.

 While the two were being held in British Columbia awaiting extradition to California, Sarah confessed to the murders, including the murder of nine-year-old Walter Collins.
-But before being extradited to California, she retracted her confession, as did Northcott, who had confessed to killing more than five boys.
+But before extradition, she retracted her confession, as did Northcott, who had confessed to killing more than five boys.

-After Sarah and her son had been extradited from British Columbia to California, she once again confessed and pleaded guilty to killing Walter Collins.
-She was not tried; upon her plea of guilty, Superior Court Judge Morton sentenced her to life imprisonment on December 31, 1928, sparing her a death sentence because she was a woman.
-During her sentencing hearing, she claimed that her son was innocent and made a variety of claims about his parentage, including that he was an illegitimate son of an English nobleman, that she was Gordon's grandmother, and that he was the result of incest between her husband, Cyrus George Northcott, and their daughter.
+After Northcott and his mother had been extradited from British Columbia to California, Sarah once again confessed and pleaded guilty to killing Collins.
+She was not tried, as upon her plea of guilty, Superior Court Judge Morton sentenced her to life imprisonment on December 31, 1928, sparing her a death sentence because she was a woman.
+During her sentencing hearing, she claimed that her son was innocent and offered numerous claims about his parentage, including that he was an illegitimate son of an English nobleman, that she was Gordon's grandmother and that he was the result of incest between her husband Cyrus George Northcott and their daughter.
 She also stated that as a child, Gordon was sexually abused by the entire family.
-After being sentenced, Sarah attempted to commit suicide and begged the authorities not to execute her son.
-"I got a square deal," she said.
-"If they'll just be good to my boy if they just won’t hang him!"
+After sentencing, Sarah attempted to commit suicide and begged the authorities to spare her son's life.
 After learning that her son would be hanged, Sarah begged the authorities to hang her as well.
-Sarah served her sentence at Tehachapi State Prison and was paroled after less than twelve years.
+She served her sentence at Tehachapi State Prison and was paroled in 1940.
 She died in 1944.

-Gordon Northcott was implicated in the murder of Walter Collins, but because his mother had already confessed and been sentenced for it, the state chose to not prosecute Gordon for that murder.
+Gordon Northcott was implicated in the murder of Collins, but because his mother had already confessed and been sentenced for it, the state did not prosecute Northcott for that murder.

-It was speculated that Gordon may have killed as many as 20 boys, but the State of California could not produce evidence to support that speculation.
-Ultimately, the state only brought an indictment against Gordon for the murders of an unidentified underage Mexican national (known as the "headless Mexican") and the brothers Lewis and Nelson Winslow (aged 12 and 10, respectively).
+It was speculated that Northcott may have killed as many as 20 boys, but the state of California could not produce evidence to support that allegation.
+Ultimately, the state only brought an indictment against Northcott for the murders of an unidentified underage Mexican national (known as the "headless Mexican") and the brothers Lewis and Nelson Winslow (aged 12 and 10, respectively).
 The brothers had been reported missing from Pomona on May 16, 1928.

-In early 1929, Gordon Northcott's trial was held before Judge George R. Freeman in Riverside County, California.
-The jury heard that he kidnapped, molested, tortured, and murdered the Winslow brothers and the "headless Mexican" in 1928.
-On February 8, 1929, the 27-day trial ended with Gordon being convicted of those murders.
+In early 1929, Northcott's trial was held before judge George R. Freeman in Riverside County, California.
+The jury heard that Northcott had kidnapped, molested, tortured and murdered the Winslow brothers and the "headless Mexican" in 1928.
+On February 8, 1929, the 27-day trial ended and Northcott was convicted of the murders.

-On February 13, 1929, Freeman sentenced him to death and he was hanged on October 2, 1930 at San Quentin State Prison.
+On February 13, 1929, Freeman sentenced Northcott to death, and Northcott was hanged on October 2, 1930, at San Quentin State Prison.
 He was 23 years old.